TricksterGuy/nin10kit/README.md

 nin10kit
 ========

-#Installing via apt-get (for ubuntu versions trusty and beyond)
+# Installing via apt-get

+These instructions will only work on non EOL'd versions of ubuntu starting with trusty.
 Execute these commands

 * sudo add-apt-repository ppa:tricksterguy87/ppa-gt-cs2110
 * sudo apt-get update
 * sudo apt-get install nin10kit

-#Compiling with CMake
+# Compiling with CMake

 To compile this program you will need the following things installed